sxht4/MIPS-Edu-Game/README.md

 1. MIPS code can be write in this area
 2. Show memory status in runtime of MIPS code
-3. Show CPU registers
+3. Show registers in MIPS
-4. Show the instruction menu
+4. Show the MIPS instruction menu. player can drag from the menu and choose registers and meomory instead of typing the code.
-5. Buttons that control game speed
+5. Buttons that control game speed, run the code and pause.
-6. NPC to provide help
+6. NPC to provide help and give the task.
-7. A character play role of CPU
+7. A character play role of CPU.
+Animation will show the prococess that how the MIPS instruction is excuted for player.

 # Deploy our project